 - Mateo Maestas drunkenly crashed into an unidentified Laguna Pueblo woman’s car on April 19, 2019, killing her

-- The plea deal sets his sentence between 5-8 years
+- The binding plea deal mandates his sentence will be between 5-8 years

 ALBUQUERQUE, N.M. — A 22-year-old Acoma Pueblo man is tentatively set to be sentenced on Jan.
 17, 2020, for an April 2019 crash that killed a woman and injured her two children on the Laguna Pueblo.